As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: Convolutions in the Frequency domain

 \subsection{Common CNN Building Blocks using NIFF}

-Well-established models like ResNet \cite{he2016deep} use full convolutions, while more recent architectures employ depthwise and $1\time 1$ convolutions separately~\cite{liu2022convnet}.
-Our neural implicit frequency filters are implemented for all these cases.
-However, operations including downsampling via stride of two are kept as original spatial convolution.
-In the following, we describe how commonly used convolution types are implemented using NIFF.\\
+Well-established models like ResNet \cite{he2016deep} use full convolutions, while more recent architectures employ depth-wise and $1\times1$ convolutions separately~\cite{liu2022convnet}.
+Our neural implicit frequency filters can be implemented for all these cases.
+However, operations that include downsampling by a stride of two are kept as original spatial convolution.
+In the following, we describe how commonly used convolution types are implemented using NIFF.

-\textbf{Depth-wise Convolution.} For the implementation of the depth-wise convolution, we use the proposed neural implicit function-based NIFF described in \ref{sec:parametrization}.
-The module for the depthwise convolution is as follows: First, we transform the feature maps into the frequency domain via FFT and apply FFTshift, \ie, the low-frequency components are shifted to the center.
-Afterwards, the learned filters are applied via element-wise multiplications with the center-shifted feature maps.
-Thereafter, the featuremaps are shifted back and transformed back into the spatial domain via inverse FFT (if the next step is to be executed in the spatial domain).
-The full process is visualized in Figure \ref{fig:conv_vs_freqc}.\\
+\paragraph{Depth-wise Convolution.} The NIFF module for the depth-wise convolution is as follows: First, we transform the featuremaps into the frequency domain via FFT.
+Afterwards, the learned filters are applied via element-wise multiplications with the featuremaps.
+Thereafter, the featuremaps are transformed back into the spatial domain via inverse FFT (if the next step is to be executed in the spatial domain).
+The entire process is visualized in Figure \ref{fig:conv_vs_freqc}.
+As discussed above, this process allows to train models with large \emph{circular} convolutions in a scalable way.
+An ablation on circular versus linear convolutions in the frequency domain is given in the appendix in \autoref{tab:pad_niff_ab}.

-\textbf{Full Convolution.} To employ NIFF for a full convolution \emph{2DConv} with $C_p$ input channels and $C_q$ output channels the convolved featuremaps with the kernel weights need to be summed, according to
+\paragraph{Full Convolution.} To employ NIFF for a full convolution \emph{2DConv} with $C_p$ input channels and $C_q$ output channels the convolved featuremaps with the kernel weights need to be summed according to

 Conveniently, a summation in the spatial domain is equivalent to a summation in the frequency domain and can be performed right away.